Science and technology in Brazil: Government research priorities

 The lion's share of government expenditure on R&D goes to universities, as in most countries.
 This level of spending increased slightly from 58% to 61% of total government funding of R&D between 2008 and 2012.
-Among specific sectors, agriculture comes next, in a reflection of the sector's relevance for Brazil, the second-largest food-producing country in the world after the USA.
+Among specific sectors, agriculture comes next, in a reflection of the sector's relevance for Brazil, the second-largest food-producing country in the world after the US.
 Brazilian agricultural productivity has risen constantly since the 1970s, due to the greater use of innovative technology and processes.
 Industrial R&D comes third, followed by health and infrastructure, other sectors having shares of 1% or lower of government expenditure.
 With some exceptions, the distribution of government spending on R&D in 2012 is similar to that in 2000.
 After a sharp increase in industrial technology from 1.4% to 6.8% between 2000 and 2008, its share of government expenditure declined to 5.9% in 2012.
 The share of space science and technology (civilian) has been pursuing a downward spiral from a high of 2.3% in 2000.
 Defence research spending had been curtailed from 1.6% to 0.6% between 2000 and 2008 but has since rebounded to 1.0%.
 Research into energy has also declined from 2.1% (2000) to just 0.3% (2012).
 Overall, though, the allocation of government R&D spending seems to be relatively stable.

 In May 2013, the Brazilian administrative body Redetec contracted the Argentine company INVAP to build a multipurpose nuclear reactor in Brazil for research and the production of radioisotopes employed in nuclear medicine, agriculture and environmental management.
 INVAP has already built a similar reactor for Australia.
 The multipurpose reactor is expected to be operational by 2018.
 It will be based at the Marine Technology Centre in São Paulo, with the Brazilian company Intertechne building some of the infrastructure.